sanjeevyadavIT/magento_react_native/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: '✨ Feature Reques'
+name: '✨ Feature Request'
 about: Suggest an idea for this mobile app
 title: ''
 labels: 'Type: Enhancement'
-assignees: alexakasanjeev
+assignees:

 ---